Please detail the full life-cycle support you have in place for care leavers.

-- We will look to work with collaborative partners and groups such as the Widening Participation Collaborative Group (Derby University, Staffordshire University, Keele University, Reaseheath College and University of Oxford) and our local Higher Horizons NCOP and Outreach Hub to support open community events where required.
+- We will look to work with collaborative partners and groups such as the Higher Horizons + and our Uniconnect hubs to support open community events where required.

 - There is a commitment to dedicate a section of the future Teachers and Advisers conference to have specific sections around student support, wellbeing and careers.